What is the Gospel?

-Creation - God created all things good.
+Creation - God created all things very good.

-Curse - All have sinned and misused the good things of God.
+Curse - All have sinned and misused the very good things of God.
 Because of this God’s curse is over all that he has made.

 Cross - Jesus came to bear the full weight of God’s curse so that we can live under God’s blessing and experience the restoration of the goodness of his creation.